katherinesebastin/IntelligentDevices/README.md

 GRANT SELECT, INSERT, UPDATE, DELETE ON TABLE devices TO admin;
 GRANT SELECT, INSERT, UPDATE, DELETE ON TABLE prototypedevice TO admin;

+-- Replace 'admin' with your DB user if different GRANT USAGE, SELECT, UPDATE ON SEQUENCE prototypedevice_id_seq TO admin;